ethanschen/client_python/docs/README.md

 Deploy to Github Pages
 ----------------------

-Changes to the `main` branch will be deployed automatically with Github actions.
+Changes to the `master` branch will be deployed automatically with Github actions.

 Update Geekdocs
 ---------------